Viilih/personal-blog/src/pages/posts/How-to-implement-backend-with-node.md

 });
 ```

-### Migrations

-Need to check the video to discover which command for setup the migrations of the database

 ### Repository and DTOs

 Putting in simple words, a repository is a way to handle operations with the respective entities that you have, in our case, the Book entity